PranayKr/Smart-Meter-Data-Analytics/README.md

 2. Classical Linear Methods:
    Classical linear methods include techniques are very eﬀective for univariate time series forecasting.
-   Two important examples include:
-   1) SARIMA.
-   2) ETS (triple exponential smoothing).
+   For example:
+   1) SARIMA (ARIMA Autoregression model)

    They would require that the additional variables be discarded and the parameters of the model be conﬁgured or tuned to the speciﬁc framing of the dataset.
 Concerns related to adjusting the data for daily and seasonal structures can also be supported directly

 3. Machine Learning Methods:
    Machine learning methods require that the problem be framed as a supervised learning problem.
 This would require that lag observations for a series be framed as input features, discarding the temporal relationship in the data.
-A suite of nonlinear and ensemble methods could be explored, including:
-   1) k-Nearest Neighbors.
-   2) Support Vector Machines.
-   3) Decision Trees.
-   4) Random Forest.
-   5) Gradient Boosting Machines.

    Careful attention is required to ensure that the ﬁtting and evaluation of these models preserved the temporal structure in the data.
    This is important so that the method is not able to cheat by harnessing observations from the future.
 These methods are often agnostic to large numbers of variables and may aid in teasing out whether the additional variables can be harnessed and add value to